 Richard has been an organizer and Race Director of Home Nations Championships, Commonwealth Championships and World Championships.
 In 2009, he was Race Director at both the Anglo Celtic Plate ('Home Nations' 100km) and the Commonwealth Championships 100km at road running.
 In 2011, he was organizer and Race Director of the IAU Trail World Championships where he was awarded an Order of Merit by the International Association of Ultra Runners for impeccable organization.
 Richard was subsequently appointed Race Director at the inaugural Commonwealth Championships at Trail Running.

 Richard held the post of Chairman of UltraRunning Ireland from 2005-2012 before being elected to the position of Executive Director of the International Association of Ultra Runners, the world governing body for the sport.

 Leading international magazines have published feature length interviews and reports on Richard’s adventure race performances.
 He has also featured in various documentaries, including the world syndicated BBC program ‘Desert: The Challenge’, which was narrated by Mike Stroud.
 In 2012, a one-hour documentary by TV Globo on his Antarctic Ice Marathon & 100k event was nominated for an International Emmy Award.

 A former economist, Richard was educated in Ireland and the USA and received postgraduate academic scholarships in both countries.
 His brother Paul was a two-time Olympian, World Indoor silver medallist and multiple US collegiate champion on the track.

-There are approximately 20 Russian personnel at the Ice Camp, including a medical physician, that will assist with the organization and safety of the event.
+There are international personnels with polar expertise at the Ice Camp, including a medical physician, that will assist with the organization and safety of the event.
 Furthermore, there will be armed guards (in case of polar bear threat) and additional medical support brought to the location by Runbuk Inc. There will also be professional videographers and photographer on location to document the event.